 SB 1 – Fuel Tax Increase and Storage Tax Requirement – Frequently Asked Questions (FAQ)

-The following questions and answers pertain to the Road Repair and Accountability Act of 2017 provisions enacted by Senate Bill 1 (SB 1) (Statutes of 2017, Chapter 5) that increase motor vehicle fuel (MVF) and diesel fuel excise tax rates, creates a fuel storage tax reporting requirement, and increases the sales and use tax rate on retail sales of diesel fuel.Open All Close All
+The following questions and answers pertain to the Road Repair and Accountability Act of 2017 provisions enacted by Senate Bill 1 (SB 1) (Statutes of 2017, Chapter 5) that increased motor vehicle fuel (MVF) and diesel fuel excise tax rates, created a fuel storage tax reporting requirement, and increased the sales and use tax rate on retail sales of diesel fuel.Open All Close All

-Effective November 1, 2017, SB 1 increases the excise tax rates for MVF, (excluding aviation gasoline), and diesel fuel, and also increases the additional statewide sales and use tax rate imposed on retail sales and purchases of diesel fuel.
+SB 1 increased the excise tax rates for MVF, (excluding aviation gasoline), and diesel fuel, and also increased the additional statewide sales and use tax rate imposed on retail sales and purchases of diesel fuel effective November 1, 2017.
 The excise tax rates on MVF and diesel fuel will be subject to an annual Consumer Price Index (CPI) adjustment beginning July 1, 2020.
-The current and historical MVF and diesel fuel tax rates are available at the Special Tax and Fee rate page.
+The current and historical MVF and diesel fuel tax rates are available at the Tax Rates – Special Taxes and Fees webpage.
 A summary of the sales tax rate, sales tax prepayment amount, and excise tax rates on fuel can be found on the Sales Tax Rates for Fuels page.

-SB 1 also requires suppliers, wholesalers, and retailers owning 1,000 or more gallons of tax-paid MVF (excluding aviation gasoline) or diesel fuel stored in inventory for sale, as of 12:01 a.m. on November 1, 2017, to report and pay a storage tax.
+SB 1 also required suppliers, wholesalers, and retailers owning 1,000 or more gallons of tax-paid MVF (excluding aviation gasoline) or diesel fuel stored in inventory for sale, as of 12:01 a.m. on November 1, 2017, to report and pay a storage tax.
+The return and payment were due on or before January 1, 2018.

 SB 1 increased the state diesel fuel excise tax rate by 20 cents ($0.20) per gallon, therefore, effective November 1, 2017, the interstate user rate increased by 20 cents ($0.20) per gallon.
 You may view, print, or download the fuel tax rates for all International Fuel Tax Agreement (IFTA) jurisdictions, including California, at the International Fuel Tax Association, Inc. website.